 - 1. You must pass the Safety Test with 90% accuracy before doing any work in the shop. - 2.
 All vehicles must have the instructor's approval before being brought into the shop.
 Any vehicle left overnight must also be approved, and vehicle keys must be put in the lock box in the instructor's office. - 3.
 Shop and service manuals are to be used only in the reference area or classroom, not in the shop. - 4.
 College resources, which include instructor advisement, facilities, tools, equipment and program supplies are provided exclusively for educational purposes. - 5.
 Safety glasses must be worn at all times in the shop.
 Only glasses with clear lenses are acceptable. - 6.
 Tools must be returned to the panels in a clean condition.
 Hands must be washed first! - 7.
 Exhaust hoses must be used in the shop when vehicles are running.
 The exhaust suction fan must also be turned on. - 8.
+Fender covers are required on every car. - 9.
 Work areas must be cleaned up after use, which includes cleaning the equipment, benches and floor.
-While working in the shop, the stalls need to be kept in a safe condition. - 9.
-All cars are to be cleaned and double checked upon completion of repairs. - 10.
+While working in the shop, the stalls need to be kept in a safe condition. - 10.
+All cars are to be cleaned and double checked upon completion of repairs. - 11.
 You WILL participate in general shop cleanup.
-If you do not participate in cleanup, you will lose shop privileges. - 11.
-Keep the inside and outside of the vehicle clean (many technicians are now wearing rubber gloves) - 12.
+These cleanups are usually done on Thursdays and Fridays.
+If you do not participate in cleanup, you will lose shop privileges. - 12.
+Keep the inside and outside of the vehicle clean (many technicians are now wearing rubber gloves) - 13.
 You must keep you work area clean.
-Old parts and containers need to be properly disposed of AFTER showing them to the customer. - 13.
-You are required to do the highest quality repairs.
+Old parts and containers need to be properly disposed of AFTER showing the customer. - 14.
+You are required to do the highest quality of repairs.
 All work must meet or exceed industry standards.
-This will include double-checking work before the instructor checks it off. - 14.
+This will include double-checking work before the instructor checks it off. - 15.
 Drinks and snacks are only allowed in the classroom and in the shop.
 They are not allowed in the testing area or around computers.
-You must clean up after yourself. - 15.
-Any vehicle project must be approved by the instructor and the proper paperwork (Release of Liability form) completed before the car enters the shop. - 16.
+You must clean up after yourself. - 16.
+Any vehicle project must be approved by the instructor and the proper paperwork (Release of Liability form) completed before the car enters the shop. - 17.
 Keys are to be left in the ignition and the window rolled down while in the shop.
-This will insure that keys aren't lost or locked in the vehicle. - 17.
-Don't change the radio station or other controls inside the vehicle. - 18.
-You may deal directly with the vehicle owner just as you would in the automotive field.
-This also enhances communication skills that are necessary in the field.
+This will insure that keys aren't lost or locked in the vehicle. - 18.
+Don't change the radio station or other controls inside the vehicle. - 19.
+You will deal directly with the vehicle owner just as you would in the automotive field.
+This also enhances communication skills that are necessary in the field. - 20.
+You are responsible for arranging outside vehicles for most shop assignments.
+This is especially important the further you progress in the program, because more and more vehicles are needed.
+All vehicles are to be treated with the utmost respect!
+The vehicle should be given back just as it was received.
+Improper practices and carelessness can result in extreme liability to each student and the school! - 21.
+It is your responsibility to get the vehicle back to the customer.